HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **LDw** and **STw** and instructions access virtual memory.
 The segment selector field allows to use a logical address with implicit selection of SR4..SR7, or an explicit virtual address using SR1..SR3.
 The instructions use a **W** for word, a **H** for half-word and a **B** for byte operand size.
 The **LDA** and **STA** instruction implement word access to the physical memory computing a physical address to access.

 The **LDR** and **STC** instructions support atomic operations.
-The LDR instruction loads a value form memory and remember this access.
+The LDR instruction loads a value from memory and remembers this access.
 The STC instruction will store a value to the same location that the LDR instructions used and return a failure if the value was modified since the last LDR access.
 This CPU pipeline friendly pair of instructions allow to build higher level atomic operations on top.

 Memory reference instructions can be issued when data translation is either on and off.
 When address translation is turned off, the memory reference instructions will ignore the segment part and replace it with a zero value.
 The address is the physical address.
 It is an architectural requirement that a virtual address with a segment Id of zero maps to an absolute address with the same offset.
 The absolute address mode instruction also works with translation turned on and off.